 Update your listings to accurately reflect their out-of-stock status, accompanied by a sincere, apologetic message.
 Offer to send out email notifications to interested customers when the product is back in stock.
 If the product was discounted when it went out of stock, consider offering a rain check on the discounted price to further ease your customer’s mind.

-Taking the extra time to forecast and create inventory reports will pay off in the long run.
-Planning for demand and having systems in place to prevent stock-outs are very important for the health of your business, and your customers will appreciate it too.
+Planning for demand and having systems in place to prevent stockouts are very important for the health of your business, and your customers will appreciate it too.